-With the revision and update of the Subforce application process and procedures, this website also includes the first web-based paperless scholarship application for the USSVCF Scholarship.
+With the revision and update of the SubForce application process and procedures, this website also includes the first web-based paperless scholarship application for the USSVCF Scholarship.

-Dolphin Scholarship Foundation grants are available, on a competitive basis, to high school or college children/stepchildren and spouses of members or former members of the submarine force or those who have served in submarine support activities.
-Current and former members of the U.S. Submarine Force are eligible to apply for certain Subforce Administered Scholarships as well.
+Dolphin Scholarship Foundation grants are available, on a competitive basis, to high school or college children and spouses of members or former members of the submarine force or those who have served in submarine support activities.
+Current and former members of the U.S. Submarine Force are eligible to apply for certain SubForce Administered Scholarships as well.

 United States Submarine Veterans Charitable Foundation (USSVCF) Scholarship Program

-The United States Submarines Veterans Charitable Foundation has awarded academic scholarships for the USSVI dependent sons, daughters and grandchildren of active members of USSVI, for active duty, retired and other veterans who are "Qualified in Submarines".
+The United States Submarines Veterans Charitable Foundation has awarded academic scholarships for the USSVI dependent sons, daughters, and grandchildren of active members of USSVI, for active duty, retired and other veterans who are "Qualified in Submarines".
 The USSVI membership believes that all young people who are academically qualified for admittance to an accredited college or vocational school should have the financial means to enable them to attend a school of higher education that will allow them to achieve their goals.
-Over the past 38 years USSVCF has awarded nearly $1.4 million dollars in scholarships to approximately 1100 students striving for higher education.
+Over the past 38 years, USSVCF has awarded nearly $1.4 million dollars in scholarships to over 1100 students striving for higher education.

-The cooperative agreement between DSF and USSVCF provides a modern and cost-effective approach for a paperless web-based application, review, award and monitoring of the USSVCF Scholarship Program.
+The cooperative agreement between DSF and USSVCF provides a modern and cost-effective approach for a paperless web-based application, review, award, and monitoring of the USSVCF Scholarship Program.